Can I receive a refund of my building plan check or

 to my project for the required inspections?

-Inspections, other than site review, can be scheduled one of two ways:
+Inspections, other than site review, can be scheduled one of three ways:

 I've scheduled an inspection through Selectron, the automated scheduling system.

 What time will the inspector come to my project?

 Inspections are set for early morning, mid-day, or

 afternoon.
 To check on the inspector's estimated arrival time you

 can call Selectron on the day of the scheduled inspection at (707) 565-3551.
 Please have the address and the permit number of the project